cloudmesh-community/fa18-523-52/project-report/report.md

 99% correlation lines, it can be said that the dataset is far from random.
 This is promising because it reinforces the quality and trust within the dataset.

-Another technical tool that I used to analyze my dataset was the KNIME Cloud Analytics Platform [@fa18-523-52-KNIME].
+Another technical tool that we used to analyze my dataset was the KNIME Cloud Analytics Platform [@fa18-523-52-KNIME].
 The KNIME cloud can be integrated via the Azure Marketplace or on Amazon AWS.
 KNIME stands for KoNstanz Information MinEr and is an open source data analytics software that creates services and applications for data science projects.
 KNIME